great-expectations/great_expectations/docs/docusaurus/docs/tutorials/quickstart/quickstart.md

     It can take several minutes for the installation to complete.
 Jupyter Notebook is included with Great Expectations, and it lets you edit code and view the results of code runs.

-2. Open Jupyter Notebook and run the following command to import the `great_expectations` module:
+2. Open Jupyter Notebook, a command line, or a terminal and then run the following command to import the `great_expectations` module:

     ```python name="tutorials/quickstart/quickstart.py import_gx"
     ```